Federal Aviation Regulations

 The Federal Aviation Regulations (FARs) are rules prescribed by the Federal Aviation Administration (FAA) governing all aviation activities in the United States.
-The FARs comprise Title 14 of the Code of Federal Regulations (14 CFR).
+FAA regulations comprise Title 14 of the Code of Federal Regulations (14 CFR).
 A wide variety of activities are regulated, such as aircraft design and maintenance, typical airline flights, pilot training activities, hot-air ballooning, lighter-than-air aircraft, human-made structure heights, obstruction lighting and marking, model rocket launches, commercial space operations, model aircraft operations, unmanned aircraft systems (UAS) and kite flying.
 The rules are designed to promote safe aviation, protecting pilots, flight attendants, passengers and the general public from unnecessary risk.

 FAR vs. 14 CFR

 Since 1958, these rules have typically been referred to as "FARs", short for Federal Aviation Regulations.
 However, another set of regulations (Title 48) is titled "Federal Acquisition Regulations", and this has led to confusion with the use of the acronym "FAR".
 Therefore, the FAA began to refer to specific regulations by the term "14 CFR part XX".

 FAA Order 1320.46D (Advisory Circular System) Chapter 3, Section 10 (Using References in the Text of an AC) para. h explains "Do not use the acronym "FAR" to refer to FAA regulations.
 Neither the Department of Transportation nor the Office of the Federal Register allow us to use "FAR" for our regulations.
 The Federal Acquisition Regulations apply government-wide, and we are only allowed to use the acronym "FAR" for those regulations."